Ada-projects-diego/EnrollPro-SQA-2/README.md

 #### Test coverage report
 I have configured my unit tests pipeline to automatically generate a coverage document, and to be uploaded to the artifacts section after each run.
 This allows developers to check if they have covered all aspects of the code and to quickly identify if they have forgotten to test their new features/code.

+> [!NOTE]
-***Note**: If you want to view the latest code coverage report, please run the API test pipeline and download the artifact.*
+> If you want to view the latest code coverage report, please run the API test pipeline and download the artifact.
+> [!WARNING]

-*The current picture shows a lower coverage due to not testing the "health" endpoint.
-The most important controllers have 70%+ coverage*
+> The current picture shows a lower coverage due to not testing the "health" endpoint.
+The most important controllers have 70%+ coverage

 ![artifacts shown on GitHub UI](docs/assets/artifacts_coverage.png)
 ![coverage report 1](docs/assets/coverage_report.png)